HarisMajeed05/Cpp-Compiler-From-Scratch/grammar.md

-# Mini C++-like Language Grammar (BNF/EBNF)
+# C++ - Language Grammar (BNF/EBNF)

-This document defines the syntax of the simplified C++-like language supported by the lexer and parser implementation.
+This document defines the syntax of the simplified C++ - language supported by the lexer and parser implementation.
 It includes lexical rules, grammar, operator precedence, error types, and notes.

 ---